SumoLogic/terraform-provider-sumologic/website/docs/d/user.html.markdown

 The following attributes are exported:

-- `id` - The internal ID of the role.
-This can be used to create users having that role.
+- `id` - The internal ID of the user.
 - `email` - (Required) Email of the user.
 - `first_name` - (Required) First name of the user.
 - `last_name` - (Required) Last name of the user.